Getting Experience

 • The program spans from June 2024 to July 2025.
 The organization provides housing and a monthly educational stipend covering gas, food and leisure activities.
 Applications for the 2024-25 gap-year Fellowship are due February 18th, 2024 at 11:59pm.

 • SHPEP (Summer Health Professions Education Program) Review program requirements to check your eligibility.
 SHPEP is a FREE six-week transformative summer experience for college freshman and sophomore students interested in the health professions.
 SHPEP scholars have a legacy of success: over 65% of scholars who apply to medical and dental school are accepted.
-Applications for Summer 2024 are due at 11:59pm EST on February 5.
+Application season is Fall/Winter for the following Summer.

-• Summer Undergraduate Research Program (SURP) – at Fred Hutchinson Cancer Research Center – Applications for 2024 are due January 5, 2024.
+• Summer Undergraduate Research Program (SURP) – at Fred Hutchinson Cancer Research Center – Application season is Fall/Winter for the following Summer.

 Find volunteering, shadowing and working opportunities in Washington State at the Career & Internship Center website and use Handshake to find current job and internship opportunities.